![CDATA[ [if IE 9] ]]>

-The George V. Voinovich (formerly "Innerbelt") Bridge is a vital link into downtown Cleveland, spanning the Cuyahoga River on Interstate 90.
+About:The George V. Voinovich Bridge replaces the old Innerbelt Bridge and is the third-generation river crossing at this location.
+It is a vital link into downtown Cleveland, spanning the Cuyahoga River on Interstate 90.
 Serving 140,000 motorists each day, it provides access to jobs, sports complexes, restaurants and more.

-In October 2008, ODOT engineers restricted traffic on the now-closed 1959 truss bridge after inspections revealed that a number of steel members were aging faster than expected.
+In October 2008, ODOT engineers restricted traffic on the now-demolished 1959 truss bridge after inspections revealed that a number of steel members were aging faster than expected.
 After detailed analysis and subsequent repairs, ODOT reopened all lanes and ramps on the old truss bridge in November 2009.

 In the meantime, during the spring of 2009, ODOT announced plans to construct a new westbound bridge - the first of a pair to replace the aging structure - utilizing stimulus funds made available through the American Recovery and Reinvestment Act.

 Building a New Westbound Bridge (The First of Two NEW Bridges):A ceremonial groundbreaking for the first new bridge was held in May 2011 and the bridge was opened in its entirety in November 2013.
 More than just a bridge, the westbound bridge project was the largest in ODOT’s history and employed as many as 500 people.
 The project earned national attention as one of the top 10 bridges in the nation and was featured on the cover of “Roads & Bridges” magazine in 2012.
 The $293 million project also received the “Environmental Excellence Award” from FHWA for its leadership and sustainability efforts.

-The combined replacement projects total well over half a BILLION dollars.
+Building a Better Cleveland – One Bridge at a Time:The combined replacement projects total well over half a BILLION dollars.
 When complete, each new bridge will carry five lanes of traffic when complete – one more than the 1959-era bridge.
 This will improve mobility providing better access to jobs, entertainment, commerce and more.